OptimalBI/optimal-data-engine-mssql-scripts/README.md

 ### Pre-requisites ###

 * Download a copy of the zip and extract to a temporary folder

+### Scripted Install ###

+* Open SQL Server Management studio and load *ode_to_mssql_scripts_Create.sql* from the extracted zip file.
+You will find it in the *ReleaseScript* folder.
+* Within SQL Server Management Studio > Click Query Menu > SQLCMD Mode
+* Within the script optionally change the ConfigDatabase to your ODE_Config database name, DatabaseName and DefaultFilePrefix to the preferred ODE scripts database name; default is *ode_to_mssql_scripts*. *ODE_Admin* is recommended.
+* Click Execute from the toolbar.
+This should run successfully with a result of 'Update complete' on the Message panel

+### Ad Hoc Usage ###

+Scripts could be used on Ad Hoc basis without new database installation.
+Refer to folders *Configuration* and *Management* for Ad Hoc scripts.

 ## Current functionality: ##
-Details of the current ODE functionality can be found here http://www.ode.ninja/category/features/ These scripts are linked on a number of pages in http://www.ode.ninja/, where there usage is dicussed in more detail.
+Details of the current ODE functionality can be found here http://www.ode.ninja/category/features/ These scripts are linked on a number of pages in http://www.ode.ninja/ , where there usage is dicussed in more detail.

 ## Notes ##
-* Untested on SQL Server editions prior to 2014
+* Untested on SQL Server editions prior to 2014.
+Installation script is compiled for SQL Server 2016.
+* Stored procedures have hidden settings for columnstore indexes and table compression flags.
+You may need to edit stored procedures in case these features are not available in your instance of SQL Server.
 * This product is still in Beta and should not be deployed to a production environment without thorough testing by you to ensure no adverse effects on your environment

 ## Feedback, suggestions, bugs, contributions: ##